-Finally after a few ‘Taking care of a few things’ messages, you will be taken to your Windows 10 desktop.
+Finally, after a few ‘Taking care of a few things’ messages, you will be taken to your Windows desktop.

-Once on your desktop, there are a few things you need to do after you upgrade to Windows 10.
+Once on your desktop, there are a few things you need to do after you upgrade to Windows 11 or Windows 10 as the case may be.
 We will cover that shortly in a separate post.

-On restart, your PC will boot from the USB and the installation process will start.
+On the restart, your PC will boot from the USB, and the installation process will start.
 The process is more or less the same.
-You will however be asked to choose the system drive and or if you want to format the drive.
+You will, however, be asked to choose the system drive and or if you want to format the drive.